-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2020 to 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a Trustees' report and a Directors' report under company law.

-During the reporting period the academy trust operated three primary and four secondary academies for pupils aged 3 to 18, within the City of Coventry.
-Its academies had a roll of 4812 in the school census on October 2020 (including Whitley Academy and Lillington Primary School who transferred to the Trust in January 2021).
+During the reporting period the Academy Trust operated three primary and four secondary academies for pupils aged 3 to 18 within both the City of Coventry and Royal Learnington Spa.
+Its academies had a total roll of 4,811 in the school census on October 2021.